ibm-cloud-docs/solution-tutorials/sql-database.md

    ```
    {: codeblock}

    Select the text of the query, then, in dropdown next to **Run All**, choose **Run selected**.
-In the results section the same number of rows as reported by the load process should be shown.
+In the section with results, the same number of rows as reported by the load process should be shown.
 3. In the "SQL Editor" enter the following statement on a new line:
    ```sql
    select countrycode, count(name) from cities